kartva/keymashed/README.md

 ## Keymashed

 An interactive installation at [Purdue Hacker's BURST](https://burst.purduehackers.com/).
 Since making the internet faster is a hard research problem, `keymashed` instead settles for slowing down the internet and then easing up on the impairment based on how many keys you mash.
+Observe the effects of your encouragement through a bad video protocol made for your enjoyment.
+Mash a variety of keys for best effect.

 https://github.com/user-attachments/assets/f13cbadf-bcb7-433d-a5de-5e4c0cf470ff